 Several stakeholders are considered to interact within the API exposure ecosystem, for instance: MNO, NPN owners, channel aggregators, application service developers, application service providers (ASP), authorization service providers, identity service providers, resource owners, API invokers.

-The functional model description for CAPIF is given in subclause 6.2.0 of 3GPP TS 23.222 [2].
+The functional model description for CAPIF is given in clause 6.2.0 of 3GPP TS 23.222 [2].
 Different business relationships are considered for CAPIF as follows:

-- Basic CAPIF business relationships are given in subclause 5.1 of 3GPP TS 23.222 [2].
+- Basic CAPIF business relationships are given in clause 5.1 of 3GPP TS 23.222 [2].

-- CAPIF business relationships for RNAA are provided in subclause 5.2 of 3GPP TS 23.222 [2].
+- CAPIF business relationships for RNAA are provided in clause 5.2 of 3GPP TS 23.222 [2].

-- In case of interconnection among CAPIF providers, CAPIF business relationships are given in subclause 4.12 of 3GPP TS 23.222 [2]
+- In case of interconnection among CAPIF providers, CAPIF business relationships are given in clause 4.12 of 3GPP TS 23.222 [2].

 Some exemplary business relationships are reproduced in Figure 5.1-1.